- Solar advice hub

 Homes with a standard 7kW EV charger – confusingly known as a ‘fast’ charger – can draw 49kWh of charge from the grid in E.ON Next Drive’s seven off-peak hours.

-This is enough to charge 69% of the average EV’s battery, which has a usable capacity of 70.8kWh – and that should power your car for 162 miles before it needs to recharge.
+This is enough to charge 69% of the average EV’s battery, which has a usable capacity of around 70.8kWh – and that should power your car for 162 miles before it needs to recharge.

 That means the average driver won’t have to charge their EV every day.
 In fact, once per week should be more than sufficient.